ProductivityFeb 28, 2025· 6 min read· Updated Jul 7, 2026

 For operations, finance, and business roles

-Glassdoor still has a good job board and the salary data helps you walk into every application with context.
-Built In focuses on tech company roles across all functions — great for people who want to work at a tech company but aren't in a technical role.
+Glassdoor still has a solid job board, and the salary data helps you walk into every application with real context.
+That's genuinely useful before you even apply.
+Built In focuses on tech company roles across all functions, great for people who want to work at a tech company but aren't in a technical role.

 The aggregators that save time

 Google Jobs is underrated.
-Searching for a job title plus location in Google pulls indexed listings from dozens of sites directly into search results, including some that don't get cross-posted to the major boards.
+Searching for a job title plus location pulls indexed listings from dozens of sites directly into search results, including some that don't get cross-posted to the major boards.
+Most people don't think to use it.

 Company career pages: the underrated source

-Some companies also list roles on LinkedIn but get the best visibility only for the first few days.
+Some companies list roles on LinkedIn but get the best visibility only in the first few days.
 Apply early.
 Once a posting hits 100+ applications, it gets harder to stand out.
+That window closes fast.

 Write better cover letters in seconds